Peter O'Mahony: 2015–2021

-2022–
+2022–present

 Having missed the first leg of Munster's 2021–22 Champions Cup round of 16 fixture away to English club Exeter Chiefs due to injury, which the hosts won 13–8, O'Mahony returned for the second leg one week later on 16 April 2022 to lead from the front and earn the player of the match award in the province's 26–10 home win, which secured a 34–23 aggregate win and a record-equallinging 19th Champions Cup quarter-final for Munster.

 O'Mahony won the player of the match award in Munster's Champions Cup quarter-final defeat against defending champions Toulouse on 7 May 2022.
 The match was tied 24–24 after extra-time, and Toulouse won the penalty shootout 4–2, but O'Mahony's performance during the match, which included four turnovers and a huge defensive effort, garnered widespread praise, with both Munster head coach Johann van Graan and O'Mahony's former British & Irish Lions teammate Sam Warburton calling him a "warrior".
 O'Mahony signed a one-year contract extension with the IRFU and Munster in February 2023, meaning he will remain with the province for the 2023–24 season.
+He captained Munster in their 19–14 win against the Stormers in the final of the 2022–23 United Rugby Championship on 27 May 2023.

+In February 2025, he announced he would retire from professional rugby following the conclusion of the 2024–25 season.